clearlinux/clear-linux-documentation/source/clear-linux/get-started/bootable-usb/bootable-usb.rst

 Create a bootable USB drive
 ###########################

-Instructions to create a |CL-ATTR| USB drive vary depending on your operating system.
-Follow the instructions applicable to your system:
+Follow the instructions applicable to your system to create a bootable |CL-ATTR|
+USB drive:

 * :ref:`bootable-usb-linux`
 * :ref:`bootable-usb-mac`